Computationally Efficient Bayesian Estimation of High Dimensional Copulas with Discrete and Mixed Margins: Further description and analysis of the well-being and life-shock events dataset

+This section gives further details of the of the well-being and life-shock events dataset (abbreviated to \lq well-being dataset\rq) described in section~\ref{SS: modeling well being data}.
 The health data used in this paper is obtained from the SF-36 data collected by the HILDA survey.
 The SF-36 (Medical Outcome Trust, Boston, MA) is a multipurpose and short form health survey with 36 items.
 Each item provides multiple choice answers for respondents to select from in regard to different aspects of their health.
 SF-36 is one of the most widely used generic measures of health-related quality of life (HRQoL) in clinical research and general population health.
 It is a standardised questionnaire used to assess patient health across eight attributes~\citep{Ware1993}.
 These are physical functioning (PF, items 3 to 12), role-physical (RP, items 13 to 16), bodily pain (BP, items 21 and 22), general health (GH, items 1, 2, 33-36), vitality (VT, items 28-31), social functioning (SF, items 20 and 32), role-emotional (RE, items 17 to 19), and mental health (MH, items 23-27).
 The details of the survey questions can be found in \citet{Ware1993}.